 Note: Updated to include Saturday's Arts & More audio, with songs.

 Imagine giving up your dreams of a music career in the belief that your first two albums didn't sell well.
-So, you work in hard manual labor jobs for the next nearly 30 years only to find out that, all along, while not a hit in America, your albums had made you to a mega star in Australia and South Africa -- and you never see a dime.
+So, you work in hard manual labor jobs for the next nearly 30 years only to find out that, all along, while not a hit in America, your albums had made you a mega star in Australia and South Africa but you never see a dime.
 It happened to protest folk singer Sixto Rodriguez of Detroit.
 But a film about him has reversed his fortune.
 He performs Dec.
 11 at the Kalamazoo State Theatre.